McKinley, you’re out. Denali, you’re back. It’s official.

 Obama will use executive power to restore the Alaska native name for the towering peak, a move made the day before a three-day trip to Alaska to push an agenda aimed at countering climate change.

-The name Mount McKinley was bestowed upon the 20,237-foot mountain by a gold prospector in 1896 after then-presidential candidate William McKinley of Ohio.
+The 20,237-foot Mount McKinley got its name from a gold prospector in 1896, who named it after then-presidential candidate William McKinley of Ohio.
 (He became president the following year.)

 The name has been a point of contention for years, as many saw it as a slight against Alaska Natives.
 Earlier this year, two U.S. Senators, including Alaska representative Lisa Murkowski, introduced a bill to restore the name.